-Japanese buffets are one of Singapore's great value equations: for a fixed price, you can graze from fatty sashimi to snow crab, grill your own A5 wagyu, or simmer wagyu and pork in a bubbling shabu-shabu pot.
-But 'buffet' covers everything from a $22.90++ student shabu deal to a $99.90++ premium omizu feast — so here are the 6 best Japanese buffets in Singapore for 2026, sorted by what each does best, with current prices, outlets and the live promos worth knowing.
+Japanese buffets are one of Singapore's great value equations: for a fixed price, you can graze from fatty sashimi to hot-off-the-grill kushiyaki, cook your own A5 wagyu over charcoal, or simmer wagyu and pork in a bubbling shabu-shabu pot.
+But 'buffet' covers everything from a $22.90++ budget shabu deal to a $119.90++ premium omizu feast — so here are the 5 best Japanese buffets in Singapore for 2026, sorted by what each does best, with what's actually on each menu, current prices, outlets and the live promos worth knowing.

 The buffets at a glance